retsullivan/retsullivan.github.io/_posts/2019-09-17-Fantastic-Boolean-Operators and Where to Find Them.md

 ## Using Boolean Logic on two elements

 Two more important Boolean operators are “And” and “Or”.
-In Java, the comparison operator “And” is written “&&”, and "Or" is written as  “||”.
+In Java, the comparison operator “And” is written “&&”, and "Or" is written as  two vertical lines.
 Truth tables with two boolean elements are more complicated because we have to compare two bools to create our final true or false declaration.

 ## Truth Table for Or